 You can inspect these times to completion by looking here.

 About a third of graduating PhDs take jobs at research universities, a third do so at teaching colleges, and a third take positions in applied research.

-Recent placements including tenure-track positions at such research universities as Rutgers University, Camden, University of New Mexico, University of Nevada, Reno, University of South Carolina, and Virginia Commonwealth University, as well as at such liberal arts institutions as Davidson College, Holy Cross College, Morehouse College, and Oberlin College.
+Recent placements including tenure-track positions at such research universities as John Hopkins University, Rutgers University, Camden, University of New Mexico, University of Nevada, Reno, University of South Carolina, and Virginia Commonwealth University, as well as at such liberal arts institutions as Davidson College, Holy Cross College, Morehouse College, and Oberlin College.
 Recent applied positions include such settings as American Institutes for Research, American Cancer Society, Centers for Disease Control and Prevention, the Health Resources and Services Administration, and IFC International.

 A growing number of our students also pursue post-doctoral fellowships before taking on permanent positions.
 In recent years, we have had students do so at Georgia Tech, the International Institute for Applied Systems Analysis in Austria, University of Hong Kong, University of Virginia, Vanderbilt University, and Wissenschaftszentrum Berlin für Sozialforschung in Germany.

 A full listing of our PhD alumni earning their degrees since 2000 and their locations can be accessed here.